ydadev/awgcontrolpanel/README.md

 `awgcontrolpanel` is based on [infosave2007/amneziavpnphp](https://github.com/infosave2007/amneziavpnphp).
 Thank you to the original project author(s) for publishing the base panel and making this customization possible.

-## Support the Project

-If you find this project helpful, you can support its development through a donation via Tribute: https://t.me/tribute/app?startapp=dzX1

-# amneziavpnphp